ArunavoDey/Demo/README.md

 # Demo
-Implements a specific searhc and RAG
+Implements a specific search and RAG